sbgn/sbgn/docs/about2.md

 ## SBGN Representative at COMBINE

-A representative from the SBGN community at [COMBINE](https://co.mbine.org/) ensures communication betweeen...
-It is a volunteer position appointed by the elected SBGN editors.
+A representative from the SBGN community at [COMBINE](https://co.mbine.org/) is a volunteer position appointed by the elected SBGN editors.
 The position is reviewed yearly.

 <table>
     <tr>